vitalboyzf/cloudberrydb-site/src/pages/contribute/proposal.md

 ## Who

-Anyone can initiate one CP.
+Anyone can initiate one proposal.
 For the proposer, it can be only you, a group of developers, or one team.
 Please list all the proposers' names in the proposal.